Add To Favorites

 Invent a math game that uses real-life transportation timetables!
 Where (and when) will you arrive?

 Train spotting is a popular pastime in England and Canada.
 People wait at stations, depots, and other train vantage points.
 They record passing trains’ serial numbers, locomotive types, and times.
 Plane spotting is a newer but equally enthusiastic hobby.
 Why do you suppose people enjoy these activities?

-Choose a terminal.
-With the Internet, access transportation schedules around the world.
-Pick a transportation hub such as a busy airport, subway station, or train terminal.
+Using the Internet, students working in collaborative groups will access transportation schedules around the world.
+Instruct chidlren to pick a transportation hub such as a busy airport, subway station, or train terminal.
 Choose and research departure and arrival times for lines or branches with different destinations.
-Imagine where you could go from Paris, London, or New York!
-With a small group of classmates, create a travel game any way you like.
-This is how we made ours.
+Groups create a travel game reflecting activity at or through the terminal they have chosen.

 Spot trains or planes!
 One way to play is to turn over the branch strips and have each person pick one.
 The first player chooses a scenario card and reads it out loud.
 Each player figures out the adjusted time of arrival at each station until reaching the final destination.
 Write times with Crayola Erasable Colored Pencils so you can erase and play again.
 Players take turns picking another branch to calculate.

 To race, the first to call out the final locale with the correct time gets another branch.
 Check the math!
 For each branch completed, another branch is earned.
 If branches are connected, then players may quickly jump to the end if the connecting time is correct.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step